 This work was supported by a National Science Foundation CAREER award 0447561 "Transient Signal Processing for Realistic Imagery," an NSF Grant No. 0429739 "Parametric Analysis and Transfer of Pictorial Style," a grant from Royal Dutch/Shell Group, and the Oxygen consortium.
-Frédo Durand acknowledges a Microsoft Research New Faculty Fellowship, and Sylvain Paris was partially supported by a Lavoisier Fellowship from the French "Ministère des Affaires Étrangères."
+Frédo Durand acknowledges a Microsoft Research New Faculty Fellowship and a Sloan Fellowship.
+Sylvain Paris was partially supported by a Lavoisier Fellowship from the French "Ministère des Affaires Étrangères."